-Led by Stan Smith, former number-one player in the world and former USTA Director of Coaching, Billy Stearns, one of the world’s top coaches, and B.J.
+Led by Stan Smith, former number-one player in the world and B.J.
 Stearns, former top nationally and internationally ranked player and Academy Director, the Smith Stearns Tennis Academy is uniquely designed for individual junior player development.

-Under Stan, BJ, and Billy’s leadership, a staff of highly qualified coaches specifically trained in the Smith Stearns approach work one-on-one with committed young people to help them reach their full potential as players.
+Under Stan, and BJ’s leadership, a staff of highly qualified coaches specifically trained in the Smith Stearns approach work one-on-one with committed young people to help them reach their full potential as players.

 A former #1 world and U.S. player, Stan Smith won the U.S. Open in 1971 and Wimbledon in 1972.
 He represented the U.S. in the Davis Cup for 10 years, winning the coveted championship seven times.
 All told, he has won 39 singles titles and 61 doubles titles, most recently the 55-and-over title at the 2004 U.S. Open.
 Stan was Director of Coaching for the USTA Player Development Program, working with Lindsay Davenport, Jennifer Capriati, Todd Martin, Chandra Rubin, Mal Washington and Chris Woodruff, among others.
 He was coach of the 2000 U.S. Olympic Men’s Tennis team in Sydney, Australia.
 He is known for his ability to communicate clearly on how to improve technique, strategy, tactics and mental approach to the game – as well as for his legacy of sportsmanship and courtesy.